-Enter Bitcoin: a digital cryptocurrency launched in 2009 by an anonymous programmer under the pseudonym Satoshi Nakamoto.
-Unlike the conventional system for buying things online, in which a bank or credit card company validates the transaction by acting as a central ledger, Bitcoin operates directly peer-to-peer.
-This system, enabled by something called a blockchain, eliminates the need for you to entrust confidential information to anyone other than yourself.
+Enter Bitcoin, a digital cryptocurrency launched in 2009 by an anonymous programmer under the pseudonym Satoshi Nakamoto.
+Unlike conventional systems for buying things online, in which a bank or credit card company validates the transaction by acting as a central ledger, Bitcoin operates directly peer-to-peer.
+This system, enabled by blockchain technology, eliminates the need for you to entrust confidential information to anyone other than yourself.

 As Bitcoin becomes more and more mainstream, that figure is expected to rise.
 You can already use bitcoin to buy beer, pizza, flights and cars, with many more companies looking to get involved.
 The appeal lies in its versatility; it is not just a new form of currency, but a whole new form of exchange.
 It is often referred to as “digital gold”.